ahmadrizalefendy/YTDLP-API/Readme.md

 Ensure proper URL encoding when passing the yturl parameter.
 The API respects copyright and fair use policies; users are responsible for ensuring legal use.

-# Don't Forgot to change domain on app.ppy
+# Don't Forgot to change domain on app.py